Architect Kevin Deevey on the relationship between

 There isn’t any real correlation between my UX work and shed working, but interestingly, we can certainly point to the increasing importance of technology companies to the growth of telework, the growth of technology and the idea that businesses are trying to better user experience with technology is only advancing at a rapid rate, which is why companies like springboard offer bootcamps for those of you who wish to become a UX designer.

-My own interest in sheds was more architectural as I needed to explore the relationships of materials, form and loci.
+My own interest in She Shed builds was more architectural as I needed to explore the relationships of materials, form and loci.
 All my sheds have directly informed my larger work and I think the ties are obvious.